 Price: The Regular license for the WPBakery Page Builder plugin is $45 and includes updates, premium support and access to the Template Library for use on a single website.
 The Extended license costs $245 and includes updates, premium support and theme integration.
 It can be used for a single SaaS application.

 After the developers launched WPBakery Page Builder, it looked like the end of Visual Composer.
 In reality, there's been some serious work done on it and it's been turned into not only a WordPress page builder but also a complete site builder.
-This means a visual editor that allows you to change not only the content without any programming knowledge but also other layout areas of the WordPress site like footer or header.
+This means a visual editor that allows you to change not only the content without any programming knowledge but also other layout areas of the WordPress website like footer or header.

 With Visual Composer, you can edit content and layout directly in the frontend and work with many adjustable elements.
 The user interface is modern, either docked or floating and allows for quick results after training.